Perspective | She has devoted her life to helping Haiti. She doesn’t plan to stop now.

 But the work will go on.

 Two Haitian American women and Fisher’s sister, who helps out by tithing from her monthly Social Security check, are working with her to keep the orphanage going.
 The two women, along with some Haitian residents, continue to teach.
-One of their students is a young man who learned to sew so well that they helped him go into business making bags to carry school books.
+One of their students is a young man who learned to sew so well that they helped him go into business making bags to carry schoolbooks.
 His business was growing so fast before the earthquake that he was considering buying more sewing machines and hiring people to help him.

 “That’s the kind of results we’re looking for,” Fisher said.
 “We need people willing to take the bull by the horns.
 We are working with 25 kids and we know that by the time they leave the orphanage they will have skills.”

 She’s also hoping they have resiliency.
-In the chaos that followed the assassination of Haitian President Jovenel Moïse, she’d lost contact with a man she had hired to teach villagers how to use the solar ovens.
-She’d sent him money to purchase a computer and other teaching materials.
+In the chaos that followed the assassination of Haitian President Jovenel Moïse, she lost contact with a man she had hired to teach villagers how to use the solar ovens.
+She had sent him money to purchase a computer and other teaching materials.
 But she learned that gang members had broken into the house next door to where the man lived, sexually assaulted his neighbor’s wife in front of him and then killed the husband in front of her.

-The man who Fisher had hired grabbed his children and ran for his life.
+The man Fisher had hired grabbed his children and ran for his life.
 She thought she’d never see the man again.

-But a few days ago, she got a email from the man, saying he’d returned home.
-He’d purchased a new computer, located the solar ovens and he was ready to start teaching residents how to run a microbakery.
+But a few days ago, she got a email from the man, saying he had returned home.
+He had purchased a new computer and located the solar ovens, and he was ready to start teaching residents how to run a microbakery.

 “Sometimes, when you look at the big picture, there are so many desperate people that you can become discouraged and give up,” Fisher said.
 “When you look at it piece by piece, you still see the tragedies.
 But you also see enough of the small triumphs to keep you pressing on.”